 The mission of The Preemie Project NICU Bedding Program is to create a comfortable, non-sterile environment for families in Iowa NICUs with donations of soft colorful sheets for the infants beds.
 Initially, infants in the NICU are very critically ill.
-As a result, most of the caregiving activities are performed by nursing staff.
-Being able to choose the sheets for their infant’s bed is often the first and only caregiving act parents are able to perform.
+As a result, nursing staff performs most of the care giving activities.
+Being able to choose the sheets for their infant’s bed is often the first and only care giving act parents are able to perform.

 How can you help?